jakobgt/cay/testrun.md

 == 2022-08-03: More deep-diving on the TLB effect of the __CompareNMask function call

+TODO: Check up on
+- TLB misses for the 1M case.
+- the fill-ratio

+Looked into
+- TLB misses around the __CompareNMask call (more verification there)
+- Checked whether the Go tracing could be helpful (it did)

+-- TLB misses

 By fetching the bucket.entries before and after the CompareNMask call, we can see where fetching the memory costs something.
 And it does seem that fetching bucket.entries after the call does cost something.